seokho-son/cb-mapui/README.md

 # cb-mapui
-A MapUI Client for CB-Tumblebug (display multi-cloud infra service)
+Interactive Map-based GUI for CB-Tumblebug (control and display multi-cloud infra)

 Check CB-Tumblebug project. (https://github.com/cloud-barista/cb-tumblebug)

-[NOTE] This project is temporal and unstable, used only for demonstation purpose.
+[NOTE] This project is not for a production, used only for development and demonstation of CB-Tumblebug.
-- This project uses Openlayers.
+- This project utilizes Openlayers.
 You need to know this includes temporal codes which are not readable.

 ## cb-mapui 설치 및 실행 방법